Jwhiles/ansible/README.md

 ===========

 I use this project to configure my macOS the way I like it.
 That way I can wipe and re-install with less effort.
-See my
+See ~my~ the blog post written by the person I forked it from.
 [blog post](https://adamj.eu/tech/2019/03/20/how-i-provision-my-macbook-with-ansible/).

 Getting Started